+Commented [A32]: This is not addressed in RCW 90.58.143.
+Implementation challenges have occurred.

+Commented [A33]: This is intended to be consistent with RCW 36.70B.110.
-(1) Local government shall develop and adopt a permit system that provides for notification of the public, Tribes, the department, and other affected or interested agencies of applications for a shoreline substantial development, conditional use, or variance permit.
-Notification pursuant to this section may be carried out as a part of an integrated local permit notification procedure, provided the standards of this section are met.(2) The system shall ensure that the notice of application shall be provided within fourteen days after the determination of completeness as provided in RCW 36.70B.070 and WAC 173-27-180.

-(3) If a local government has made a threshold determination under chapter 43.21C RCW concurrently with the notice of application, the notice of application may be combined with the threshold determination and the scoping notice for a determination of significance.
+(1) Local government shall develop and adopt a permit system which that provides for notification of the public, Tribes, the department, and other affected or interested agencies with jurisdiction of applications for a shoreline management substantial development, conditional use, or variance permit.
+Notification pursuant to this section may be carried out as a part of an integrated local permit notification procedure, provided the standards of this section are met.
+(2) The system shall assureensure that the notice of application shall be provided within fourteen days after the determination of completeness as provided in RCW 36.70B.070 and WAC 173-27-18027.
+(3) If a local government has made a threshold determination under chapter 43.21C RCW concurrently with the notice of application, the notice of application may be combined with the threshold Formatted: Font: Not Bold determination and the scoping notice for a determination of significance.
 Nothing in this section prevents a determination of significance and scoping notice from being issued prior to the notice of application.
 Nothing in this section prevents a lead agency, when it is a project proponent or is funding a project, from conducting its review under chapter 43.21C RCW or from allowing appeals of procedural determinations prior to submitting a project permit.

-(4) Notice of application shall include the following in whatever sequence or format the local government deems appropriate:

-(a) The date of application, the date of the notice of completion for the application, and the date of the notice of application,

-(b) A description of the proposed project action and a list of the project permits included in the application and, if applicable, a list of any studies provided or requested under RCW 36.70B.070, RCW 36.70B.090 and WAC 173-27-180,

-(c) The identification of other local, state, or federal permits needed for the project, to the extent known by the local government,

-(d) The identification of existing environmental documents that evaluate the proposed project and , the location where the application and any studies can be reviewed,

-(e) A statement of the public comment period, which shall:

-(i) be not less than thirty days, and

-(ii) include statements of the right of any person to comment on the application, receive notice of and participate in any hearings, and request a copy of the decision once made, and

-(iii) state any appeal rights.

-(f) The date, time, place, and type of hearing, if applicable, and scheduled by the date of notice of the application,

-(g) A statement of the preliminary determination, if one has been made by the time of notice, of those development regulations that will be used for project mitigation and of the proposal's consistency with those regulations; and

-(h) Any other information determined appropriate by the local government.
+Formatted: Font: Not Bold (4) Notice of application shall and include the following in whatever sequence or format the local government deems appropriate: Commented [A34]: From RCW 36.70B.110 (1) (a) The date of application, the date of the notice of completion for the application, and the date of the notice of application, (b) A description of the proposed project action and a list of the project permits included in the application and, if applicable, a list of any studies provided or requested under RCW 36.70B.070, RCW 36.70B.090 and WAC 173-27-180, (c) The identification of other local, state, or federal permits needed for the projectnot included in the application, to the extent known by the local government, (d) The identification of existing environmental documents that evaluate the proposed project 7 and 7 i f not otherwise stated on the document providing the notice of application, such as a city land use bulletin, the location where the application and any studies can be reviewed, (e) A statement of the public comment period, which shall: (i) be not less than thirty days following the date of notice of application, and (ii) include statements of the right of any person to comment on the application, receive notice of and participate in any hearings, and request a copy of the decision once made, and (iii) state any appeal rights.
+A local government may accept public comments at any time prior to the closing of the record of an open record predecision hearing, if any, or, if no open record predecision hearing is provided, prior to the decision on the project permit, (f) The date, time, place, and type of hearing, if applicable , and scheduled at by the date of notice of the application, (g) A statement of the preliminary determination, if one has been made at by the time of notice, of those development regulations that will be used for project mitigation and of the proposal's consistency with those regulations ; and (h) Any other information determined appropriate by the local government.
+Preliminary Draft June 2025 [37] NOT FOR FILING